 - Never respond in the affirmative to unknown callers who ask something like, “Can you hear me?”

-- If you answer an unwanted call, never press a button to be removed from the call list.
-It doesn’t work; it just lets the caller know there’s a live person at this phone number.
+- If you answer an unwanted call, never press a button to be removed from their list or call a number back to get off their list.
+It doesn’t work; it just lets the caller know there’s a live person at this phone number and you’ll probably get even more calls.
 Just hang up.
+Never call back.

 ** Report scam robocalls or texts to the Federal Communications Commission.